to ARIMA: nonseasonal models

 For monthly data, whose seasonal period is 12, the first difference of the seasonal difference at period t is (Yt - Yt-12) – (Yt-1 - Yt-13).
 Applying the zero-mean forecasting model to this series yields the forecasting equation:

 Rearranging terms to put Ŷt by itself on the left, we obtain:

 For example, if it is now September '96 and we are using this equation to predict the value of Y in October '96, we would compute:

 In other words, October's forecast equals September's value plus the September-to-October change observed last year.
 Equivalently, we can rewrite this as:

 which says that October's forecast equals last October's value plus the year-to-year change we observed last month.
-(These preceding two equations are mathematically identical: we've just rearranged terms on the right-hand-side.)

 This forecasting model will be called the seasonal random trend model, because it assumes that the seasonal trend (difference) observed this month is a random step away from the trend that was observed last month, where the steps are assumed to have mean zero.
 To see this, rewrite the equation in terms of seasonal differences:

 In other words, the expected seasonal difference this month is the same as the seasonal difference observed last month.
 Now compare this behavior with that of the seasonal random walk model: the seasonal random walk model assumes that the expected values of all future seasonal differences are equal to the average seasonal difference calculated over the whole history of the time series.
 In contrast, the seasonal random trend model assumes that the expected values of all future seasonal differences are equal to the most recently observed seasonal difference.
 Moreover, the seasonal random trend model assumes that the actual seasonal differences will be undergoing a zero-growth random walk--rather than fluctuating around some constant mean value--so their values will become very uncertain in the distant future.